nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The system detects an invalid contact index.
+The system detects an error in the entered data.
     * 2a1.
-The system displays an error message stating the contact index is invalid.

-      Use case resumes at step 1.

-* 2b.
-The system detects an email input error (invalid format).
-    * 2b1.
-The system displays an error message stating the correct format.
+The system displays an error message.

       Use case resumes at step 1.